anacierdem/simpleFastProxy/README.md

 Nodejs based debugging proxy.

-Currently the project is not well maintained.
-I'm developing only the features I need.
+Currently I'm developing only the features I need.
 I'm open to suggestions and help.
 The main objective of this project is providing a very flexible and easy to use debugging proxy.
 No SSL support yet.
 Later goals include providing a web based UI for inspecting traffic.

 # Usage